Vyral/tandra-bowers/_posts/2020-05-15-how-much-will-my-house-appreciate.md

 We actually look at a few factors:

-1. **Historical trends.** We don’t have a crystal ball, but looking at the past could give us an idea of what to expect in the future.
+**1. Historical trends.** We don’t have a crystal ball, but looking at the past could give us an idea of what to expect in the future.
-2. **Inventory**.
+**2. Inventory**.
 We can also look at the available inventory at a given time to determine whether it’s a buyer’s or a seller’s market.
-3. **Mortgage rates**.
+**3. Mortgage rates**.
 Mortgage rates undoubtedly have an impact on home buying, and that activity will have a bearing on how much your home will appreciate.&nbsp;
-4. **New developments** will affect home appreciation.
+**4. New developments** will affect home appreciation.
-5. **The desirability of the neighborhood.** A home’s location and school districts will determine a higher or lower rate of appreciation.
+**5. The desirability of the neighborhood.** A home’s location and school districts will determine a higher or lower rate of appreciation.

 If you’d like further information about home appreciation, please feel free to contact me.
 I’d be happy to talk to you.